DigitalQuinn/InfosecCompilation/(A) Reconnaissance/README.md

 - [Amass](https://github.com/OWASP/Amass) — Performs network mapping of attack surfaces and external asset discovery using open source information gathering and active reconnaissance techniques.
 - [GoWitness](https://github.com/sensepost/gowitness/wiki/Installation) — Website screenshot utility written

-### Passive DNS
+## DNS
 DNS information may include a variety of details, including registered name servers as well as records that outline addressing for a target’s subdomains, mail servers, and other hosts.
 Threat actors can query nameservers for a target organization directly, or search through centralized repositories of logged DNS query responses (known as passive DNS).
 Adversaries may also seek and target DNS misconfigurations/leaks that reveal information about internal networks.

-### Passive WHOIS
+## WHOIS
 WHOIS data is stored by Regional Internet Registries (RIR) responsible for allocating and assigning Internet resources such as domain names

 * Query WHOIS servers for information about a registered domain, such as assigned IP blocks, contact information, and DNS nameservers
 * Use online resources or CLI utilities to pillage through WHOIS data for information about potential victims

-### Passive Digital Certificates
+## Digital Certificates
 Search for digital certificate data to gather actionable information
-* Digital certificate data may also be available from artifacts signed by the organization (ex: certificates used from encrypted web traffic are served with content).
+* Digital certificate data may also be available from artifacts signed by the organization (ex: certificates used from encrypted web traffic are served with content)

+**SSL Enumeration**

+### ssl-cert
+`Nmap –script ssl-cert [ip address]` -- Retrieves a server’s SSL certificate
+* The amount of information printed about the certificate depends on the verbosity level
+* With no extra verbosity, the script prints the validity period and the common name, organization Name, state Or Province Name, and country Name of the subject

+### ssl-cert-intaddr
+`Nmap –script ssl-cert-intaddr` -- Reports any private IPv4 addresses found in the various fields of an SSL service’s certificate
+* These will only be reported if the target address itself is not private

+### ssl-date
+`Nmap –script ssl-date` -- Retrieves a target host’s time and date from its `TLS ServerHello` response

+### ssl-enum-ciphers
+`Nmap –script ssl-enum-ciphers` -- Repeatedly initiates SSLv3/TLS connections, each time trying a new cipher or compressor while recording whether a host accepts or rejects it
+* The end result is a list of all the ciphersuites and compressors that a server accepts
+* Each ciphersuite is shown with a letter grade (A through F) indicating the strength of the connection
+  * The grade is based on the cryptographic strength of the key exchange and of the stream cipher
+* SSLv3/TLSv1 requires more effort to determine which ciphers and compression methods a server supports than SSLv2
+* A client lists the ciphers and compressors that it is capable of supporting, and the server will respond with a single cipher and compressor chosen, or a rejection notice
+* Some servers use the client’s cipher suite

+### ssl-known-key
+`Nmap –script ssl-known-key` -- Checks whether the SSL certificate used by a host has a fingerprint that matches an included database of problematic keys

+### sslv2
+`Nmap –script sslv2` -- Determines whether the server supports obsolete and less secure SSLv2, and discovers which ciphers it supports

+### tls-alpn
+`Nmap –script tls-alpn` -- Enumerates a TLS server’s supported application-layer protocols using the ALPN protocol

+### tls-nextprotoneg
+`Nmap –script tls-nextprotoneg` -- Enumerates a TLS server’s supported protocols by using the next protocol negotiation extension
+* This works by adding the next protocol negotiation extension in the client Hello packet and parsing the returned server hello’s NPN extension data

 ## Tools
+- [Digicert](https://www.digicert.com/support/tools/certificate-utility-for-windows) - Install, inspect, renew and delegate digital certificates

+## Tools

 <br>

-### CDNs
+## CDNs
-CDNs allow an organization to host content from a distributed, load balanced array of servers.
+Content Delivery Networks allow an organization to host content from a distributed, load balanced array of servers.
 CDNs may also allow organizations to customize content delivery based on the requestor’s geographical region.

+**NOTE::**
 * Search CDN data to gather actionable information
 * Use online resources and lookup tools to harvest information about content servers within a CDN
 * Target CDN misconfigurations that leak sensitive information not intended to be hosted and/or do not have the same protection mechanisms (ex: login portals) as the content hosted on the organization’s website

 <br>

-### Passively Scan Databases
+## Scan Databases
 Various online services continuously publish the results of Internet scans/surveys, often harvesting information such as active IP addresses, hostnames, open ports, certificates, and even server banners

 * Use online resources and lookup tools to harvest information from these services